 Even though the Vittoriano’s imperial twentieth-century style may seem intrusive on Rome’s ancient flair, its tall terraces actually add a whole new experience for visitors.
 Even if you feel no such patriotic awe or affection, the Vittoriano’s terraces offer a look into the nearby Roman and Imperial Forums it overshadows, allowing us to admire their constructions in totality.
 The up-most level, reachable thanks to an elevator, provides the best view over Rome from between two crowning statuary groups.

 Needless to say the features of this monument contribute to its patriotic image.
 Guarded by soldiers, a flame burns on the front terrace of the monument to mark the grave of an unknown soldier; this is the Altar of the Fatherland, the Altare della Patria.
-The massive gilt bronze equestrian statue is of Vittorio Emanuele II, king of Sardinia.
+The massive gilt bronze equestrian statue is of Vittorio Emanuele II, king of Sardinia anf first king of Italy.
 The other statues and decorations ornamenting the monument all have allegorical significance: the statues around the base of the equestrian statue represent fourteen historically-important Italian cities; The two quadrigae on top symbolise Liberty and Unity.

 Aside from its impressive exterior, the building also graces us with its lavish halls on the inside, hosting a series of exhibition rooms and most importantly, the “Museo del Risorgimento”, dedicated to the unification of Italy.

 Majestic or pretentious?
 Breathtaking or overwhelming?
 That is for viewers of the monument to decide.
 One thing is for sure: The Vittoriano makes up for its nosy imposition on Rome with an endless series of majestic features, making it well worth a visit to decide for oneself.